qlt315/UCMEC_COMMAG/UCMEC_ComMag_new/README.md

 # When User-centric Network Meets Nobile Edge Computing: Challenges and Optimization
-Revsied simulation code based on our paper in IEEE Communications Magazine --- # When User-centric Network Meets Nobile Edge Computing: Challenges and Optimization
+Revsied simulation code based on our paper in IEEE Communications Magazine -- When User-centric Network Meets Nobile Edge Computing: Challenges and Optimization

-This version of the code has made changes to the original paper code, mainly summarized as follows:
+This version of the code has made changes to the original paper code, which are mainly summarized as follows:
 (1) The optimization objective has been changed from energy consumption to latency (2) The decision to allocate computing resources is made by the cvxpy library, rather than by the ppo based agent (3) Fixed some bugs in the previous code and optimized the code structure